Casperjamin/Plasmidsimilarity/README.md

 # Plasmidsimilarity
 set of scripts to analyse and visualise plasmid sequences

+To do:
+* write complete manual
+* version numbering
+* come up with a suitable way to handle output directory with Snakemake
+* specify number of cores in snakemake mode